Poll: A Year After Parkland, Urgency For New Gun Restrictions Declines

 Many of those are measures Democrats have pushed, but the NRA is firmly against and Republican elected officials have opposed.
 But Republicans are overwhelmingly supportive of some of these measures – 70 percent think requiring background checks would help and 74 percent think the same of mental health checks.

-Americans have a mixed view of the NRA with 42 percent having a favorable opinion of it and an equal 42 percent with a unfavorable one, according to the poll.
+Americans have a mixed view of the NRA with 42 percent having a favorable opinion of it and an equal 42 percent with an unfavorable one, according to the poll.

 Among gun owners, 62 percent have a favorable view of the organization, while 24 percent do not.

 The NRA struggled in the months following the Parkland shooting.
 It reported a revenue drop of $55 million.
-Executives cut budgets, and its streaming TV arm, NRATV, was hit with layoffs.
+Executives cut budgets.
+And its streaming TV arm, NRATV, was hit with layoffs.

-But there's some evidence opposition to the NRA may be softening some.
+But there's some evidence that opposition to the NRA may be softening some.
 In March 2018, 40 percent said they were more likely to support a brand or company that had cut ties with the NRA.
 That's down to 31 percent now.

-Thirty-seven percent of Americans say they less likely to support a brand or company that has cut ties with the NRA, the same percentage as in March 2018, according to the survey.
+Thirty-seven percent of Americans say they are less likely to support a brand or company that has cut ties with the NRA, the same percentage as in March 2018, according to the survey.

 An NRATV host was critical of the Parkland students and parents speaking out and calling for new gun restrictions.
 But Americans overall have a pretty positive view of the students — 58 percent have a favorable impression of them.